cacayaya/DRIFT/README.md

 We also curate a DSAT->SAT seed set (491 pairs) from WildFeedback, where a dissatisfied user turn (DSAT) is followed by a revised model response that satisfies the user (SAT).
 Each pair provides a natural preference: the DSAT response fails to meet expectations, while the subsequent SAT response is preferred.
 We provide this seed data in the `./data/seed-data`.

-To generate drift preference data, run:
+To generate drift preference data for iterative training, run:
 ```bash
 CUDA_VISIBLE_DEVICES=0 python gen-drift.py \
     --model_name Qwen/Qwen2.5-7B-Instruct-seed \
     --input_file ./data/dsat_data.jsonl
 ```
-This will using provided model to generate the chosen responses and paired with DSAT response from the real-world chat.
+This will use provided model to generate the chosen responses and paired with DSAT response from the real-world chat.

 For new iteration, simply change the model for current iteration:
 ```bash